For up-to-date information, including our latest appeals, news, and resources, please visit our current website.

 IOCC worked to both meet initial critical needs through food and non-food item parcels and support longer term recovery through assisting students to continue their studies.
 48,113 individuals from 12,200 families received food parcels and 6,926 individuals benefited from the distribution of bedding kits and clothing kits.
 524 students received tuition fees with 608 students in total enrolled in remedial classes.

-Your gift is helping children such as these.
+Your gift is helping children such as these. © ACT Alliance.
+Used with permission. |

 ACT Alliance reports “Without an imminent political solution, violence in Syria and further displacement is likely to continue through 2018, resulting in further impoverishment and destitution for thousands of war-affected families”.
 ABM is still collecting funds for this appeal to send to ACT Alliance.
 Please consider how you can be part of the Body of Christ in this response.
-Donate to the ABM Syria Emergency Appeal
+Donate to the ABM Syria Emergency Appeal.

 < Back